We capture high-impact images that bring the school’s character and achievements to life.

 Images showing real WashU people doing real WashU work are among the strongest visual representations of our brand.

-If you work with our in-house photographer, you’ll have the benefit of on-campus expertise with an eye for showing the School of Medicine perspective.
-The fee is $150 an hour with a one-hour minimum.
+Our in-house photographer offers the benefit of on-campus expertise with an eye for showing the School of Medicine perspective.
+Contact us to discuss your needs, and we will provide a cost estimate.

 If our photographer isn’t available, we make it easy to work with a freelancer.
 We’ll send you recommended photographers and help you contract vendor services that grant the university all necessary rights to the photography produced.